Ajinkya8881/concepts/Life-Skills/Grit_growth.md

 # Grit and Growth Mindset - Life Skills

-### Question 1
+## Question 1

-The video explains grit as a combination of passion and consistency towards long term goals.
-I learnt that talent alone is not enough, people who keep working hard, stay disciplined, and don’t give up after failures are the ones who achieve success.
+The video describes grit as the ability to stay committed to long-term goals through sustained effort and determination.
+One important lesson I took away is that success is not achieved through talent alone.
+People who remain disciplined, continue improving, and keep moving forward despite setbacks are more likely to reach their goals.

 ---

-### Question 2
+## Question 2

-The video talks about how people with a growth mindset believe they can improve their abilities through learning and effort.
-A very good point that was made was, instead of being afraid of failure, they treat mistakes as opportunities to learn and become better over time.
+According to the video, a growth mindset is the belief that abilities and skills can develop through continuous learning and practice.
+A key takeaway for me was that failure should not be viewed as something negative; instead, it should be treated as valuable feedback that helps individuals improve and grow over time.

 ---

-### Question 3
+## Question 3

-Internal Locus of Control means believing that our actions, decisions, and efforts have a major impact on our life and results.
-The key point of the video is that people stay more motivated when they focus on what they can control instead of blaming luck, situations, or other people for everything.
+Internal Locus of Control refers to the idea that an individual’s choices, actions, and level of effort influence the outcomes they experience in life.
+The video emphasized that people become more motivated and productive when they focus on factors within their control rather than placing responsibility on luck, circumstances, or external influences.

 ---

-### Question 4
+## Question 4

-Key points mentioned in the video to build a growth mindset:
+### Strategies for Developing a Growth Mindset

-1. Believe that skills and intelligence can improve with effort
+* Recognize that abilities can improve through practice and dedication
-2. Accept challenges instead of avoiding them, stop fearing failure
+* Be willing to face challenges instead of avoiding difficult situations
-3. Learn from criticism and feedback
-4. Focus on the learning process, not only results
-5. Develop consistent habits
+* Accept constructive feedback and use it for improvement
+* Give importance to learning and progress rather than only final outcomes
+* Build routines that encourage consistency and discipline
-6. Surround yourself with people who encourage growth
+* Spend time with people who inspire learning and self-development
-7. Keep learning continuously
+* Maintain curiosity and continue expanding knowledge

 ---

-### Question 5
+## Question 5

-Some actions I will take to build a growth mindset as a software developer are:
+### Actions I Plan to Follow as a Software Developer

-- Take full responsibility for my learning instead of depending completely on others
-- Stay consistent and keep working on a problem until I fully understand or solve it
+* Take ownership of my learning journey and actively seek improvement
+* Stay persistent while solving problems instead of giving up quickly
-- Put more effort into difficult topics because effort improves understanding
+* Invest more effort into difficult concepts to strengthen understanding
-- Avoid blindly copying code and make sure I understand every line I write
-- Stay calm and focused during challenging situations instead of panicking
+* Focus on understanding code logic instead of copying solutions directly
+* Remain composed and approach challenges with a problem-solving mindset
-- Use resources like documentation, Google, Stack Overflow, Github Issues, and the internet to research problems before asking for help
+* Use technical resources such as documentation, online research, community forums, and issue trackers before requesting help
-- Take ownership of projects and ensure they are completed properly
+* Complete projects with responsibility and attention to quality
-- Build confidence and maintain a positive attitude while learning new things
+* Build self-confidence and maintain a positive approach while learning new technologies and skills